chuckstack/chuckstack.github.io/src-ls/postgres-convention/uuid.md

 ## Partition

-Special considerations are needed when attempting to create a `partition by type` on a table that is supposed to have a single primary key.
+Regarding [table partitioning](./partition-convention.md), special considerations are needed when attempting to create a `partition by type` on a table that is supposed to have a single primary key.

 PostgreSQL requires that tables that are `partition by type` have the designated `type` present in all unique constraints.
 This requirement breaks our 'single primary key' convention since you will be forced to create a compound key.
 Note that PostgreSQL will now allow you to create a foreign key unless the key is guaranteed to point to a single record.